 - i.
 You will have five attempts on each/most homework questions. - ii.
 Quizzes are timed and short.
 The questions parallel the homework assignments.
-You may attempt each quiz three times, but are allowed only one attempt at each question. - If you get quiz questions right, you don't need to do that part of the homework. - You don't have multiple attempts on quiz questions.
+You may attempt each quiz three times, but are allowed only one attempt at each question. - If you get quiz questions right, the homework is sometimes personalized so that you don't need to do that part of the homework. - You don't have multiple attempts on quiz questions.